Trump Hotels talking to about 10 new franchisees for midscale brand

 If the further "10 or so" properties come to fruition, the deals would thrust Trump Hotels into the midscale market at a time when other hotel companies are extending their range in that area.

-Hilton Worldwide Holdings Inc (HLT.N) and Intercontinental Hotels Group Plc (IHG.L) have announced new midscale brands in recent months.
+Hilton Worldwide Holdings Inc (HLT.N) and Intercontinental Hotels Group Plc (IHG.L) have announced new midscale brands over the past year and a half.

 "Generally that midscale product is all the same with a different name on it," Danziger said in a phone interview this week, adding that American Idea would differentiate itself with a decor he described as "flea market chic," with decor and design tailored to local industries and landmarks.